Last Time Around

 Last Time Around is the third and final studio album by the Canadian-American folk rock band Buffalo Springfield, released in July 1968.
-The line-up at the time officially consisted of Neil Young, Stephen Stills, Richie Furay, Dewey Martin, Bruce Palmer, and Jim Messina, though the band itself was essentially broken up and the album was put together from previous recordings, some made up to a year earlier.
+The line-up at the time officially consisted of Neil Young, Stephen Stills, Richie Furay, Dewey Martin, Bruce Palmer, and Jim Messina, though the band itself had essentially broken up and the album was put together from scattered recording sessions between November 1967 and March 1968, with "Pretty Girl Why" stemming from the early 1967 sessions for the unreleased Stampede.
 Jim Messina acted as the album producer and mixing engineer, with input from Furay, as the two compiled the record to fulfil the band's last contractual obligation to its label.
 A number of guest musicians (some uncredited) appeared on the album, notably pedal steel guitar player Rusty Young.

-By the time this album was released, the members were already involved in their next projects: Richie Furay, Jim Messina, and Rusty Young were busy forming the country-rock band Poco, Stephen Stills was forming Crosby, Stills & Nash, and Neil Young was performing with a group known as The Rockets which would later become the band Crazy Horse.
-Dewey Martin tried to revive the Buffalo Springfield name with new musicians, but he was sued by Stills and Young to prevent him from doing so.
+By the time this album was released, the members were already involved in their next projects: Richie Furay, Jim Messina, and Rusty Young were busy forming the country-rock band Poco, Stephen Stills was forming Crosby, Stills & Nash, and Neil Young was about to record his first solo album.
+Dewey Martin tried to revive the Buffalo Springfield name with new members, but was sued by Stills and Young to prevent him from doing so.
 Bruce Palmer briefly joined Crosby, Stills & Nash, but legal problems kept him from producing much musical output during the rest of the 1960s.

-History
+History and songs

-Last Time Around was released to fulfill contractual commitments.
-By the time it was completed the group had functionally disbanded, with the cover photo of the group consisting of a montage and the five original members only recording together on one track, "On the Way Home".
+Last Time Around was compiled by Jim Messina and Furay to fulfil the band's last contractual obligation to its label.
+By the time it was completed the group had functionally disbanded, with the cover photo consisting of a montage of the individual members, with Young looking away from the direction of the others.

-Original bassist Bruce Palmer only appears on "On the Way Home".
-His face is shown on the back cover photo montage with a humorous, partially obscured, "mad" sign aligned, due to Palmer resembling Alfred E. Neuman in the shot.
+The album contained songs that were important to the authors.
+Neil Young has performed both "I Am a Child" and "On the Way Home" in concert throughout his career, the latter both solo and with CSNY, the Transband and the Bluenotes.
+"Kind Woman" became one of Richie Furay's best known songs; he performed it with Poco and throughout his solo career.
+Stephen Stills merged "Questions" into "Carry On," the lead track on Déjà Vu; it would become a feature of the Crosby, Stills & Nash concert repertoire.
+Stills would record "Questions" again with Judy Collins on their collaborative 2017 album.
 The lyrics to "The Hour of Not Quite Rain" were the result of an August 1967 contest run by Los Angeles radio station KHJ.
 Entrants would write a poem to be set to music and recorded by the Buffalo Springfield.
 The prize was $1000 plus publishing royalties.
 The winning entry was written by Micki Callen.

-The album contained songs that were very important to the authors.
-Neil Young has performed both "I Am a Child" and "On the Way Home" in concert throughout his career, the latter both solo and with CSNY, the Transband and the Bluenotes.
-"Kind Woman" became one of Richie Furay's best known songs; he performed it with Poco and throughout his solo career.
-Stephen Stills merged "Questions" with a new song, "Carry On", which became the opening track on Déjà Vu and was a major part of Crosby, Stills, Nash & Young's concert repertoire.